Of the one in eight sexually active Australians who have genital herpes, only a small percentage exhibit symptoms.

 Transmission from one person to another usually occurs during genital, anal or oral sex.

-Symptoms can range from ‘holy mother of god!’ to ‘meh’ – some people regularly get blisters that turn into painful ulcers, others experience no obvious signs at all.
+Symptoms can range from severe to mild.
+Some people regularly get blisters that turn into painful ulcers, others experience no obvious signs at all.

 Flu-like symptoms or a painful back and buttocks are also common.